The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 The Tropicana is an iconic Cuban show, and seeing it is one of the things to do in Havana.
 You will need to buy tickets in advance, as the place fills up really quickly.
 Once you get in, you will be offered a cigar.
 You can even eat dinner there.

 The good thing about Havana is that it is fairly easy to get out of the city and there is quite a bit to see in the surroundings.
-Some even make it all the way to Vinales or Cienfuegos for a day trip, but to be honest I think that they deserve a proper, longer visit.
-Having said so, one of the nicest things to do in Cuba is going for a day trip to the beach, and Playas del Este is an excellent option in terms of vicinity (you can go there independently), beauty and local feel.
+One of the nicest things to do in Cuba is going for a day trip to the beach, and Playas del Este is an excellent option in terms of vicinity (you can go there independently), beauty and local feel.

 Check out my post “The 31 Best Beaches In Cuba.”